 A horizontal line on a Production Graph© representing the “Quantity at Completion” for a particular Task.

-When a Successor Sequential Task is not being completed fast enough and/or a Predecessor Sequential Task is being completed too fast, progress on the Successor Sequential Task can be delayed.
+When a Successor Sequential Task is not being completed fast enough and/or a Predecessor Sequential Task is being completed too fast, the overall progress of the Operation can be compromised due to Conflict between the Two tasks.
 This is graphically represented by an intersection of the two respective Production Lines©.

 A Predecessor Sequential Task or Milestone that prevents a Successor Sequential Task from being completed. e.g. Late material delivery may preclude an installation task; the installation task is constrained by material delivery.